 Seasonal farm-to-table offerings celebrate the abundance of local produce, meats, and seafood of Southern California at PUBlic House, the funky Temecula gastropub.

 Diners can eat indoors, on the balcony, or in a lush patio garden.
-Menu offerings include a host of tasty creative vegan, vegetarian and gluten-free offerings as well as scrumptious chicken, beef, pork, and fish selections.
+Menu offerings include a host of tasty creative vegan, vegetarian and gluten-free options as well as scrumptious chicken, beef, pork, and fish selections.

 Showstoppers here are the Spicy, But Gouda Burger smoked grass-fed ground Wagyu beef on citrus slaw with smoked gouda, fried jalapenos, and roasted poblano and Peach Pork, an 8-ounce loin with creamy polenta and grilled squash topped with Chipotle Peach Plum Sauce and crispy arugula.